 Most states tax at least some types of business income derived from the state.
-As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form; more particularly, in most states corporations are subject to a corporate income tax, while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
-Tax rates for both corporate income and personal income vary widely among states; corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form.
+In most states corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
+Tax rates for both corporate income and personal income vary widely among states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Currently, four states (Nevada, South Dakota, Washington, and Wyoming) do not have a corporate income tax.
+Currently, six states – Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming – do not have a corporate income tax.
 However, four of those states – Nevada, Ohio, Texas, and Washington – do have some form of gross receipts tax on corporations.
 Moreover, five of those states – Nevada, South Dakota, Texas, Washington, and Wyoming – as well as Alaska and Florida currently have no personal income tax.
 Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.

-Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a “franchise tax” or “privilege tax.”
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a franchise tax or privilege tax.
+This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

 As just mentioned, Nevada is one of four states that have neither a corporate income tax nor a personal income tax.
 This does not mean, however, that no Nevada business has to pay any important state taxes at all.
 More particularly, any businesses that have employees and report gross wages to the Nevada Employment Security Division (ESD) are subject to the state's modified business tax (MBT).
 In other words, most Nevada businesses with employees are subject to the MBT.
 In addition, as of July 2015 Nevada imposes a commerce tax on gross revenue.

 For purposes of the MBT, gross wages are defined as total wages paid by an employer during a calendar quarter including tips.
 (The amount should match up with the amount you list on the appropriate ESD form in relation to unemployment compensation reporting.)

 As a final point, be aware that there are other state and local taxes that can affect certain businesses, including taxes that may be related to revenue.
 As a key example, the state effectively assesses a gaming tax by requiring licenses for businesses that operate games.
-The rates for these licenses range from 3.0% to 6.25% of monthly gross gaming revenue, plus a wide range of additional fees based on the number of games operated by the licensee.
+The rates for these licenses range from 3.5% to 6.75% of monthly gross gaming revenue, plus a wide range of additional fees based on the number of games operated by the licensee.

-Note on Multistate Businesses and “Nexus”
+Note on Multistate Businesses and Nexus

 Our primary focus here is on businesses operating solely in Nevada.
-However, if you're doing business in several states, you should be aware that your business may be considered to have “nexus” with those states, and therefore may be obligated to pay taxes in those states.
+However, if you're doing business in several states, you should be aware that your business may be considered to have nexus with those states, and therefore may be obligated to pay taxes in those states.
 The rules for taxation of multistate businesses, including what constitutes nexus with a state for the purpose of various taxes, are complicated.
 If you run such a business, you should consult with a tax professional.